aws-samples/amazon-documentdb-samples/lambda-samples/samples/README.md

     ]
 }
 ```
-- Configure the lambda timeout to a higher value than the default 3 seconds.
+- Configure the lambda timeout to 10 seconds or more from the default 3 seconds.

 **Environment variables:**
 - CLUSTER_IDENTIFIER: This is your Amazon DocumentDB cluster identifier.
 - INSTANCE_CLASS: The instance class of your instance, for example: r6g.large, r5.large, e.t.c.
-- INSTANCE_PROMOTION_TIER: The value that specifies the order in which an Amazon DocumentDB replica instance is promoted to the primary in the cluster after a failure of the existing primary instance.
-It is recommended to use a value greater than 1 with this script.
-- INSTANCE_NAME_SUFFIX : An instance name suffix to help you identify instances easily.
-Instances launched by this script would have this suffix followed by a random string.
-This value should not be greater than 56 characters and should be alphanumeric.
 - INSTANCES_TO_ADD : Number of instances to add to the cluster at a time.
 - INSTANCES_TO_DELETE: Number of instances to add to the cluster at a time.
 - Set the Lambda event variable depending on which action to perform (Add or Delete).